How To Estimate Adjusted Gross Income From Pay Stub?

 Remember that you may receive and utilize an IP-PIN (Identity Protection - Personal Identification Number) instead of your 2023 AGI during the tax return e-Filing procedure.

-If you did not know eFile your 2023 Tax Return via eFile.com and did not have a copy of your 2023 1040 Form, you may request a free transcript from the IRS online.
+If you no longer have a copy of your return, you can request a free transcript directly from the IRS at

 Note: This is a free service given by the IRS, and your previous year's AGI will be reflected as ADJUSTED GROSS INCOME on the transcript.